qq431169079/ShadowSuiteFramework/README.md

 ------------------
 + Updated BRAT.

-+ 36 modules for ethical hacking and penetration testing and counting!
++ 39 modules for ethical hacking and counting!

 + Participation in this project is open to anyone. :)